 DEP’s Coral Reef Conservation Program helps educate and raise awareness of Southeast Florida’s coral reefs.
-Leading up to the International Coral Reef Symposium this summer, the Florida Department of Environmental Protection’s (DEP) Coral Reef Conservation Program is encouraging public awareness…
+The Florida Department of Environmental Protection’s (DEP) Coral Reef Conservation Program is encouraging public awareness of coral reefs and their impact on Florida’s marine environment, the commercial and recreational fishing industry and the economy.

 My lawn is a mess.
 If it’s not the drought–its too much rain.
 The bugs, the weeds, the bare spots in the grass, living near Florida’s coast just doesn’t seem to make for a nice, livable yard.
 That is unless, you change the way you think about it.